takashi-takahashi/approximate_message_passing/README.md

     - a demonstration notebook for AMP
 * Self Averaging AMP.ipynb
     - a demonstration notebook for Self Averaging AMP
+* Naive Self Averaging VAMP.ipynb
+    - a demonstration notebook for Naive Self Averaging VAMP
+    - *Naive* in the sense that matrix inverse of size N x N
+* Self Averaging VAMP.ipynb
+    - a demonstration notebook for Self Averaging VAMP
+    - in this version singular value decomposition is utilized to avoid computational cost of N^3

 ## requirements
 * Python version = 3.6.7